 Examining the Evidence

-To challenge a breath or blood test, you have to know the underlying science of the various testing methods, and how anything, like a health condition (hypoglycemia, for example), can affect the results obtained.
+To challenge a breath or blood test, you have to know the underlying science of the various testing methods, and how things like a health condition (hypoglycemia, for example), can affect the results obtained.

 This is an important part of what separates local DUI lawyers, like us, from other lawyers who just "do" drinking and driving cases as part of a larger, more general practice, or who will take cases all over the state.

-I could write endlessly about what could, might, or should be, but anyone facing a DUI is far better served by focusing on how things actually are, in the real world, where his or her case will actually be handled.
+I could write endlessly about what could, might, or should be, but anyone facing a DUI is far better served by focusing on how things actually are, in the real world, where his or her case will actually be decided.

 In that regard, it takes a meticulous review of all of the facts and that evidence to find anything (and often enough, just that one little thing) that can be used leverage your way out of a drunk driving charge.